The feast of the Blessed Trinity was introduced in the 9th century and was added to the general calendar of the Church in 1331 by Pope John XXII.

 Then Jesus approached and said to them, “All power in heaven and on earth has been given to me.

 Matthew wrote his gospel for a primarily Jewish audience, who wanted to be faithful to the then-2000-year-old tradition of their ancestors.
 They knew that God gave Moses the authority to do what Moses did.
-Here Matthew is reassuring them that the same God gave Jesus the authority to do what he did.
+Here Matthew is reassuring them that Jesus’ authority originates from the same God.

-Employing the divine authority he just described, Jesus commissions them.
+Employing the divine authority just described, Jesus commissions them.

 and make disciples of all nations,